artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 * ~**20MB** in size, factory pre-programmed, **read-only**, contains all system data and games, mounted on **/** (root)
 * ~**384MB** in size, **writable**, contains all user settings and save-states, mounted on **/var/lib**

 So you can't rewrite any original data, but there is much free space for additional data.

-Also, there are RAM disks:
+Also, there are RAM disks mounted on **/var**,  **/run** and **/tmp**.
-* Mounted on **/var**
-* Mounted on **/run**

 The data on these disks is stored in RAM only and erased every time you turn NES Mini off.

 Note that the directories are nested inside each other.
 It means that:
 * **/** -- points to the root of the read-only, factory pre-programmed partition
 * **/etc** -- points to "**/etc**" folder on the read-only, factory pre-programmed partition
 * **/usr/share/games** -- points to "**/usr/share/games**" folder on the read-only, factory pre-programmed partition
-* **/tmp** -- points to another writable RAM disk
+* **/tmp** -- points to one of the aforementioned writable RAM disk
 * **/var/lib** -- points to the writable partition on the NAND flash memory

 It can be difficult to understand for Windows users, but you'll get it.